HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

   - [ ] Anyone can access a live version of the site at beta.grants.gov
   - [ ] The site adopts the UI principles and framework established in the [Foundational UI milestone](https://github.com/HHS/grants-equity/issues/60)
   - [ ] The site is 508 compliant and satisfies the other guidelines outlined in the Accessibility Planning milestone
+  - [ ] Web traffic data for the site is actively being collected by the framework implemented in the [Web Analytics milestone](https://github.com/HHS/grants-equity/issues/63)
+  - [ ] Additional development tickets have been created for collecting other data needed to calculate the metrics below
 - [ ] The following content requirements are satisfied:
+  - [ ] All content is deployed to beta.grants.gov
   - [ ] The site contains information about both the NOFO Transformation and Grants.gov Modernization workstreams
   - [ ] The content on the site has been been reviewed and approved by the relevant stakeholders within each workstream
   - [ ] The site also links to external resources related to the project (if they are available), including: